Support attention with sensory circuits

 • A slalom run

-• Bucket stilts
+• Walking on stilts

 The students have 2 minutes on each activity and then they move to the next one.
 She finishes with a GriffinOT or Go Noodle movement video as there is a screen in the hall.
 The circuit takes about 15 minutes and is timetabled in for these students every morning before lessons.